-The tract of land is approximately 0.45 acres in size and is located to the north of the property owned by [Landowner].
+The tract of land is approximately 0.45 acres in size and is located to the north of the property owned by Mr. XXXXX XXXX.
 The subject property has a wood structure identified as the workshop, half of a garage, and a graveled parking area.

 During completion of this Environmental Site Assessment, it was discovered the workshop had been used for the manufacture of illegal drugs in 1991.
-Lane County Land Management Division issued a letter to [Landowner] advising them the property was "Unfit for Use".
+Lane County Land Management Division issued a letter to Mr. XXXX advising him the property was "Unfit for Use".
 Subsequent research determined the building in question was on lands managed by the Bureau of Land Management (BLM) and had been used to manufacture illegal drugs.
-The current landowner stated they purchased the property without knowledge of the trespass or past use of the building.
+The current landowner stated he had purchased the property without knowledge of the trespass or past use of the building.